-Each employee of Nodak Insurance will automatically become a participant in the ESOP if such employee is at least 21 years old and has completed a year of service with Nodak Insurance.
+Each employee of Nodak Insurance will automatically become a participant in the ESOP if such employee is at least 21 years old, has completed a minimum of one thousand hours of service with Nodak Insurance, and has completed an Eligibility Computation Period.
 Employees are not permitted to make any contributions to the ESOP.
+Participants in the ESOP will receive annual reports from the

-Participants in the ESOP will receive annual reports from the Company showing the number of shares of common stock of the Company allocated to the participant's account and the market value of those shares.
+Company showing the number of shares of common stock of the Company allocated to the participant's account and the market value of those shares.